-Summary: The hotel occupancy rate declined dramatically in April 2020 in all the Northern Colorado markets.
-Estes Park and Longmont were the first markets to recover while the other markets experienced more gradual progress toward recovery.
+Summary: The hotel occupancy rate declined dramatically in 2020 & 2021.
+Estes Park and Longmont were the first markets to recover while the other markets experienced more gradual progress.
+However, in 2023, tourism in Northern Colorado has been weaker.

-Source: Rocky Mountain Lodging Report, Colorado Hotel and Lodging Association Frequency: monthly, 1-month delay
+Source: Rocky Mountain Lodging Report, Colorado Hotel and Lodging Association Frequency: monthly, 1-month delay Updated: 09/05/2023